Emotionally Charged, Logically Blurred: AI-driven Emotional Framing Impairs Human Fallacy Detection: AI-driven Emotional Framing

 \ycr{ \yct{For brevity, full \textbf{evaluation results} appear in Appendix~\ref{app:frame_eval}, and we present a condensed summary here: } Overall, LLMs increase the emotional appeal of arguments in 94\% of cases while preserving the underlying fallacious reasoning in 89\%, although intended emotions diverge from human judgments in 74\% of cases.
 LLMs also produce near-human-level coherence (0.88–0.98 vs.\ 1.00), with o3-mini the only exception (0.60).
-Based on these results, we select the strategies and models used to generate the human-study data in \S\ref{sec:human}, as follows:} \todo{SE: this whole part is now quite brief.
-Perhaps indicate this earlier to the reader: ``for brevity, we ... but present the full results in the appendix, providing here a condensed form'' YC: added} \begin{itemize}[topsep=2pt,itemsep=-1pt,leftmargin=*] \item \textbf{Selected Strategies: } Different emotional framing strategies lead to variations in the generated arguments across these dimensions.
+Based on these results, we select the strategies and models used to generate the human-study data in \S\ref{sec:human}, as follows:} \begin{itemize}[topsep=2pt,itemsep=-1pt,leftmargin=*] \item \textbf{Selected Strategies: } Different emotional framing strategies lead to variations in the generated arguments across these dimensions.
 For example, imagery and storytelling tend to produce longer arguments, preserve the original reasoning structure well, and evoke stronger emotions, but they do so at the cost of reduced coherence---particularly in the case of imagery.
 Vivid language produces the most coherent texts; however, it often disrupts the original reasoning structure of the arguments.
 Since our goal is to create data to study the effects of emotions on fallacy detection, we must first ensure that emotional framing does not compromise the logical structure of the arguments.
 Therefore, \textbf{we exclude vivid language from further experiments}.

 \item \textbf{Selected Models: } Similar to our selection of strategies, we choose the best models primarily based on their ability in reasoning preservation, while ensuring they do not perform substantially worse than others in coherence (e.g., o3-mini, with an average coherence score of only 0.60).
 Since the emotion match rates are generally low, in \S\ref{sec:human}, we do not base our analysis on the emotions assigned to LLMs, but instead ask human annotators to select the emotions they perceive.
 Based on these criteria, we select the best model from each model family to diversify data points for the human study: \textbf{qwen3-32b, ds-llama-70b, gpt-4o-mini}, and \textbf{llama-3.3-70b} as the \textbf{top 4 models}. \end{itemize}